 3) To allow the generation of voltage waveforms when using current-mode PHY transceivers.

-Most compact systems (drones and robots) use a single ground and for those that don't use PoE, using transformerless ethernet is a perfectly acceptable tradeoff to make to achieve a drastic reduction in size.
+Despite this limitation, most compact systems (drones and robots) use a single ground and for those that don't use PoE, using transformerless ethernet is a perfectly acceptable tradeoff to make to achieve a drastic reduction in size and weight.

 This is how we have achieved the world's smallest solution for a GigaBit ethernet switch.